Monitoring data collected by Azure Monitor

 - Archive the performance or health history of your resource for compliance, auditing, or offline reporting purposes.

 - Access metric values from a command line or custom application using PowerShell cmdlets or REST API.

-Metrics in Azure are collected in the Azure Monitor metrics database.
-This is a time series database optimized for quick retrieval and stores metric values for 93 days.
-Copy metrics to Log Analytics for long term analysis and trending.
+Metrics in Azure Monitor are stored in a time series database optimized for quick retrieval and stores metric values for 93 days.
+Copy metrics to logs for long term analysis and trending.

 Metric data is used in a variety of ways as described above.
-Use Metrics explorer to directly analyze the data in your metric store and chart the values of multiple metrics over time.
+Use metrics analytics to directly analyze the data in your metric store and chart the values of multiple metrics over time.
 You can view the charts interactively or pin them to a dashboard to view them with other visualizations.
 You can also retrieve metrics by using the Azure monitoring REST API.